Regulations on children's television programming in the United States: Notable violations of the regulations

 In 2007, Univision agreed to a record $24 million fine from the FCC for violations of the educational programming regulations across 24 of its stations.
-The fine acted upon complaints by the United Church of Christ and the National Hispanic Media Coalition, alleging that youth telenovelas claimed by Univision as E/I programming did not meet the requirements for core educational programming, citing their lack of actual educational content, and themes inappropriate for a youth audience.
-The following year, Univision would introduce the new E/I block Planeta U; at launch, the block would consist primarily of Spanish-language dubs of existing children's educational programming.
+The fine acted upon complaints by the United Church of Christ and the National Hispanic Media Coalition, alleging that youth telenovelas claimed by Univision as E/I programming (including Cómplices Al Rescate, ¡Vivan Los Niños!, and Amy, la niña de la mochila azul) did not meet the requirements for core educational programming, citing their lack of actual educational content, and themes inappropriate for a youth audience.
+The following year, Univision would introduce the new E/I block Planeta U, which was initially drawn from dubs of existing English-language educational programs.

 Airings of anime on Kids' WB induced notable violations of the program-length commercial restrictions.
 The network aired several commercials during the Pokémon anime for products with Pokémon-related cross-promotions, such as Eggo waffles, Fruit by the Foot, and the Nintendo e-Reader accessory for the Game Boy Advance.
 The FCC fined individual network affiliates of The WB and upheld the fines on appeal (despite WCIU-TV in Chicago trying to defend itself by arguing that the references were "fleeting"), even though it was the network which transmitted the content.
 In 2010, KSKN in Spokane was similarly fined $70,000 for having, on multiple occasions, aired an advertisement during Yu-Gi-Oh! for a local collectibles shop that contained references to its eponymous trading card game.

 In 2004, Disney and Viacom were respectively issued $1 million and $500,000 fines for violating the limits on advertising during children's programming on the cable channels ABC Family and Nickelodeon.
 The fines were levied by the Federal Trade Commission, not the FCC, as cable channels are outside of the FCC's purview.

 In September 2022, the FCC proposed a total of $3.4 million in fines for 21 television stations, which violated the program-length commercial rules by airing commercials for Hot Wheels toys during broadcasts of Team Hot Wheels.
 The largest fine of $2.65 million was issued to Sinclair Broadcast Group, who was also identified by stations as the originator of the offending programming and advertising.
 Nexstar Media Group was fined $182,000, and Sinclair-affiliated Cunningham Broadcasting was fined $140,000.